ezechielzamble/Seans-TypeScript-NodeJS-CRUD-REST-API-Boilerplate/readme.md

 Remember, No guarantees, or even fit for a particular purpose.

-If you have a suggestion, or you want to contribute some code, you can make a pull request.
+If you have a suggestion, or you 'want' to contribute some code, you can make a pull request.

 Your contributions will be visible since this project is public.